 On July 6, 2018, Guangdong Meidu Hitrans Resources Recycling Technology Co., Ltd. ("Guangdong Hitrans") was established as a 80% owned subsidiary of Hitrans with a registered capital of RMB10 million (approximately \$1.6million).
 The remaining 20% registered equity interest was held by Shenzhen Baijun Technology Co., Ltd. Pursuant to Guangdong Hitrans's articles of association, each shareholder is entitled to the right of the profit distribution or responsible for the loss according to its proportion to the capital contribution.
 Pursuant to Guangdong Hitrans's articles of association and relevant PRC regulations, Hitrans was required to contribute the capital to Guangdong Hitrans on or before December 30, 2038.
 Up to the date of this report, Hitrans has contributed RMB1.72 million (approximately \$0.3 million), and the other shareholder has contributed RMB0.25 million (approximately \$0.04 million) to Guangdong Hitrans through injection of a series of cash.
 Guangdong Hitrans was established under the laws of the People's Republic of China as a limited liability company on July 6, 2018 with a registered capital RMB10 million (approximately \$1.5 million).
 Guangdong Hitrans is based in Dongguan, Guangdong Province, and is principally engaged in the business of resource recycling, waste processing, and R&D, manufacturing and sales of battery materials.
-The Company plan to dissolve Guangdong Hitrans in 2022.
+Guangdong Hitrans is dormant as of the date of this report.